-6.10.1.
-In the event that the tested student-athlete or a permitted witness alleges any deviation from the procedures, the DCO will document the alleged deviations and will instruct the student-athlete to provide another specimen.

-6.11.
-After the collection has been completed, the DCO will forward the specimen(s) to the laboratory.
+- 6.10.1.
+In the event that the tested student-athlete or a permitted witness alleges any deviation from the procedures, the DCO will document the alleged deviations and will instruct the student-athlete to provide another specimen. - 6.11.
+After the collection has been completed, the DCO will forward the specimen(s) to the NCAA-designated drug-testing laboratory. - 6.12.

-6.12.
 All specimens are considered to be the exclusive property of the NCAA.